 Very similar to huevos rancheros, huevos divorciados include two fried eggs each covered in a different sauce, typically one red sauce and one green sauce.

-Corn tortillas cut into quarters and then lightly fried make up the basis of chilaquiles.
+Corn tortillas that are cut into quarters and then lightly fried make up the basis of chilaquiles.

 The pile of fried chips is then coated with sauce (red or green) and toppings, often including raw onions, avocado, and fried eggs, are added.